csun-shine/the-pedal-garage-docs/docs/references/pg-reference-add-pedals.md

 nav_order: 1
 ---

-# API Reference: Add a New Pedal
+# API Reference: Add Pedal

 Add a new [`pedal`](pg-resource-pedals.md) to the database.